D$^3$FlowSLAM: Self-Supervised Dynamic SLAM with Flow Motion Decomposition and DINO Guidance

-\ywc{After we get the revised static flow field, we optimize the poses and depth maps using a dense bundle adjustment algorithm in DROID-SLAM \cite{teed2021droid}.
-The cost function is defined as follows}:
+\ywc{After we get the static flow residual field, we optimize the poses and depth maps using a dense bundle adjustment layer \cite{teed2021droid}.
+Its cost function is defined as follows}:

-where $\eta$ is set as 10.
-And $\norm{\cdot}_{\Sigma}$ is the Mahalanobis distance, which weights the error term according to the combined confidence $\mathbf{w_d}_{ij}$~\cite{Ye2022PVO}.
-Note that \ywc{we introduce the dynamic mask $\mathbf{M_d}_{ij}$ here to make sure the optimization considers all needed points.
-It can make the optimization process work better in dynamic environments.
-The addition of these points can effectively improve the accuracy of BA operation in dynamic scenes.
+where $\eta$ is set as 10. $\norm{\cdot}_{\Sigma}$ is the Mahalanobis distance, which weights the error term according to the modified confidence $\mathbf{w_d}_{ij}$.
+Note that we use the dynamic mask $\mathbf{M_d}_{ij}$ here to explicitly mitigate the impact of dynamic regions, ensuring the quality of point correspondences during the BA process.
+It improves the optimization process in dynamic environments, minimizing the negative impact of these points.
+During BA optimization, we use Gauss-Newton algorithm to solve the linear system.

-During BA optimization, we use the same Gauss-Newton algorithm to solve the linear system, like DROID-SLAM.
-We also use Schur's complement to accelerate the solving process.
-The DBA layer will not influence the gradient backpropagation as it is also in the computation graph.
-More details can be found in \cite{teed2021droid}.}